Hack-Damage/to-do-list/README.md

 This would work well as a mobile app, however that is something to pursue at a later date.

-This was built by [Daniel Montgomery](https://github.com/danielmontgomery), [Jocelyn Akkurt](https://github.com/jocelynakkurt), [Elisa Johnson](https://github.com/elisajohnson), and [Chris Chandler](https://github.com/chricloud9) as Project 3 of [General Assembly's Web Development Immersive program](https://generalassemb.ly/education/web-development-immersive).
+This was built by [Daniel Montgomery](https://github.com/danielmontgomery),  [Elisa Johnson](https://github.com/elisajohnson), and [Chris Chandler](https://github.com/chricloud9) as Project 3 of [General Assembly's Web Development Immersive program](https://generalassemb.ly/education/web-development-immersive).